molecularmachinist/functional_sampling_tool/example/README.md

 fst init
 ```

-This make a folder `epoch01`, copy the necessary files for each repetition into `epoch/repNN` and grompp the the system.
+This makes a folder `epoch01`, copies the necessary files for each repetition into `epoch/repNN` and grompps the the systems.
 It will also copy the `sbatch_launch.sh` into `epoch01`.

 At this point, you would usually push these to a supercomputer where you actually run the simulations.
-You can try to do the push command, and if you can ssh onto localhost, it will copy these to a subfolder.
+You can try to do the push command, and (if you can ssh onto localhost) it will copy these to a subfolder.
 The command would be

 ```
 fst push